In the Shadow of Z'Ha'Dum

 Delenn explains that once the Shadows were awoken, they could not allow anyone to leave and spread word of what they'd found.
 Sheridan protests that they don't know that Anna was killed and that Morden...

 Incredulous, Sheridan asks how she can ask that.
 Delenn explains that the Shadows do not know how much they know.
 They are moving slowly, trying to build their forces before they attack, but if Sheridan presses him, sooner or later Morden will confess, and the Shadows will attack before they are ready.
-She explains that Morden is never alone and then tells Sheridan that he must now make the most important decision of his life.
+She explains that Morden is never alone and then tells Sheridan that he must now make the most important decision of his life, whether to seek revenge or choose the greater good.

 Later Sheridan is in the security station staring at Morden on the monitor.
 Zack comes in and they have a discussion about choosing to keep secrets, even knowing what the cost might be.
-They then hear strange sounds coming from Morden’s cell.
+They then hear strange sounds coming from Morden's cell.
 Remembering what Delenn said about him never being alone, Sheridan asks Zack if the monitors can see in other wavelengths.
-As Zack adjusts them, Sheridan suddenly sees two creatures by Morden and calls for Zack to stop.
-Zack asks what he saw.
+As Zack adjusts the monitors, Sheridan suddenly sees two creatures by Morden and calls for Zack to stop.
+The figures vanish and Zack asks what he saw.

 He orders Zack to release Morden and tell him it was all a mistake.